-Audition: Stravinsky Petrushka: RCO/Chailly
+Audition: Stravinsky Petrushka: RCO/Chailly 1993

 Stravinsky: Petrushka

-Riccardo Chailly/Royal Concertgebouw Orchestra
+Riccardo Chailly and the Royal Concertgebouw Orchestra

-Decca 1993
+Decca, 1993

-The playing is very good but often the virtuosity is lost in Chailly’s choice of tempo he’s too fast at the start and ignores the composer’s explicit accelerando markings.
+That said the playing is very good but too often the virtuosity is lost in Chailly’s choice of tempi.
+In this first tableau he’s too fast at the start and ignores the composer’s explicit accelerando markings.
+Worst of all none of the dances seem to have a dance character.

-This tableau is ghastly, no atmospheric well played but a poor interpretation.
+Third Tableau is marred by lackadaisical brass (after fig. 66) which sounds like they’re halfway down the Concertgebouw hall and at fig. 75.
+The percussion disappear at fig. 77.
+The Vivace is distinctly stodgy.
+This tableau has a ghastly rushed feel, no atmospheric well played but a poor interpretation.
 Some of the conductor’s problems may be in the engineering.
-Acoustic really not suitable or the engineers have struggled.
+On the day the acoustic really not suitable or the engineers have struggled for some unaccountable reason.

 A mess on all metrics.